bcgov/issuer-kit/README.md

 ### Development Mode

-Development mode runs the admin frontend, public frontend and the controller in development mode with hot-reloading enabled.
+Development mode runs the admin frontend, public frontend and the api/controller in development mode with hot-reloading enabled.
 This means that any change to the code in the `src` directories of `issuer-admin`, `issuer-web` and `api` will automatically trigger a rebuild and reload of the associated service.

 To run in development mode, run `npm install` in each one of the `issuer-admin`, `issuer-web` and `api` directories and then run the same steps as `Local Mode` above, but use `./manage start-dev` in place of the `./manage start` command in the second shell.